 Communication skills

 Communication skills are necessary for everyone, especially for a diversity and inclusion consultant.
-You must communicate effectively with clients, colleagues, and employees to succeed in this role.
-You must also be able to convey multi-faceted ideas in a way that is easy to understand.
+To succeed in this role, you must communicate effectively with clients, colleagues, and employees and convey multi-faceted ideas in a way that is easy to understand.

 Cultural competency

 Cultural competency is understanding and interacting with people from differing backgrounds.
-This is an important skill set for D&I consultants because it permits them to support their consumers and create inclusive environments.
+This is an important skill set for D&I consultants because it permits them to support their consumers and create inclusive environments for diverse talent.
 For example, a diversity and inclusion consultant will help a company design a program that trains employees about various cultures and how to converse with people from those cultures.

 Leadership

-Leadership skills can be useful for diversity and inclusion consultants, as they can help you to motivate and inspire others to take action.
-Leadership skills can also help you to guide organizations through the process of implementing new initiatives and programs.
+Leadership skills can be helpful for diversity and inclusion consultants, as they can help you to motivate and inspire others to take action.
+Leadership skills can also help you guide organizations through implementing new inclusion initiatives and programs.

 Problem-solving

 Problem-solving skills allow you to identify challenges and find solutions to overcome them.
-For example, as a diversity and inclusion consultant, you may be called upon to help an organization find ways to improve its diversity and inclusion practices.
+For example, as a diversity and inclusion consultant, you may be called upon to help an organization improve its diversity and inclusion practices.
 This may involve researching, analyzing data, and making suggestions for improvement.

 Research